Little Red Dot $-$ Host Galaxy $=$ Black Hole Star: A Gas-Enshrouded Heart at the Center of Every Little Red Dot: Methods: LRD Decomposition

 \subsection{Mock Tests}

 Before we begin interpreting results from the LRD decomposition, we perform a realistic end-to-end mock test of our pipeline to test the robustness of our results.
 We produce a synthetic dataset of LRDs with properties matched to our sample.
 Each synthetic LRD is composed of a model BH* spectrum and the observed spectrum of a host galaxy.
+What we seek to test here is whether a median injected host and BH* SED is recovered self-consistently by our procedure -- this is not a test of e.g., the underlying physical assumptions outlined in \S\ref{sec:assumptions}.

-For realistic model BH* spectra we draw from the \texttt{CLOUDY} grid presented in \citet[][]{Naidu25BHstar}.
+For realistic model BH* spectra, we draw from the \texttt{CLOUDY} grid presented in \citet[][]{Naidu25BHstar}.
 We note that this family of models \citep[e.g.,][]{IM25,Ji25BT,Naidu25BHstar,Taylor25, Torralba25IFU,Golubchik25,Yan25} is currently the only one able to produce a match to both the continuum as well as Balmer lines of LRDs.
 For the exercise at hand, we use a subset of 154 BH* models that match the observed properties of LRDs.
 These models display a Balmer break strength of $>3$ and have L(H$\alpha$)/L($5100$\AA) within 0.5 dex of the tight relation ($<0.25$ dex scatter) reported in \citet[][]{degraaff25pop}.
-While we are using the current best models for BH* spectra, we note that there are several imperfections (e.g., the deep Paschen breaks in some of these models have not been reported in any LRD; see also the discussion in \citealt{degraaff25}).
+While we are using the current best models for BH* spectra, we note that there are some surprising features that are not well-known among LRDs yet -- e.g., there are deep Paschen breaks in some of these models, which match hints of this feature in CAPERS-9226, MACS-J0647-1045, and MoM-233464 displayed in the Appendix as well as in our faintest substack in Fig. \ref{fig:bhstarfrac} (see Paschen jumps reported in some LRDs in \citealt{Sneppen26Paschen}; see also the discussion of BH* data/model differences in \citealt{degraaff25}).
 Nonetheless, what matters for the test at hand is whether the recovered BH* stack matches the injected BH* stack.